nspragg/iplayer-web-async-workshop/fundamentals/questions.md

   * return the first promise to resolve
   * **Forget** about error handling for this exercise

+### Advanced - optional exercises

 * _Write your own implementation of `Promise.all`.
 Refactor [aggregateWithPromises](./lib/aggregate/aggregate.js) to use your implementation._

 * _Write your own implementation of `Promise.race`.
 Refactor [first](./lib/aggregate/first.js) to use your implementation._

+* _Write your own basic implementation of a cancelable promise.
+You'll need to write tests for this exercise._